cjquines/waiting-room-bot/README.md

 ## usage

 1. join a zoom meeting using your browser. do not join with audio. make sure you become cohost.
-2. click the extension in your menu bar to open the popup.
+2. click the extension in your menu bar to open the popup. it should be a button with a "W".
     * if it's not there, you might have to click the puzzle piece, and *then* click the extension.
 3. paste the list of names into the big textbox.
     * day-of, you'll be getting the names from [the class roster link](https://esp.mit.edu/teach/Splash/2020/section_students/20225). just select the entire table, from before the "1" on the first row to the last row.